samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 The BULK DNS resource record defines a pattern-based method for on-the-fly resource record generation.
-It is essentially an enhanced wildcard mechanism, constraining generated resource record owner names to those that match a pattern.
+It is essentially an enhanced wildcard mechanism, constraining generated resource record owner names to those that match a pattern of variable numeric substrings.
 It is also akin to the $GENERATE master file directive {{bind-arm}} without being limited to numeric values and without creating all possible records in the zone data.

 For example, consider the following record: